-Pelligra Group is paying a speculated $35 million for the Rydges on Swanston hotel at the centre of the botched quarantine program, part responsible for Melbourne’s latest COVID-19 outbreak.
+Pelligra Group is paying $32 million for the Rydges on Swanston hotel at the centre of the botched quarantine program, part responsible for Melbourne’s latest COVID-19 outbreak.

 The 107-suite guesthouse at 701 Swanston Street, Carlton, will now be renovated as a 4.5-star inn with conference facilities, and re-let.